Fios-Quest/YouTube-Scripts/src/space/newtype.md

 We can rule out a few things.

-It's 64bits, which means its definitely not a boolean or a character.
+It's 64 bits, which means it's definitely not a boolean or a character.

 It's also too long for an IPv4 address, and too short for an IPv6 address.